-The Audi virtual cockpit is a fully digital instrument cluster with a 12.3-inch TFT screen and a resolution of 1,440 x 540 pixels.
+The Audi virtual cockpit is a fully digital instrument cluster with a 12.3-inch TFT screen.
+Depending on the model it has a resolution of 1,440 x 540 pixels or a full HD resolution of 1,920 x 720 pixels.
 Its display graphics are exceptionally sharp and highly detailed.
-Working in the background is a high-performance Tegra 30 chip from Audi’s cooperation partner NVIDIA.

 The S models also have a sport mode, in which the rev counter is located at the center.
 This is also the case for the RS screen, which is provided in addition to the infotainment and classic views in the RS models.
 In this view, users can configure additional instruments around the dominant rev counter which show such parameters as torque, power output, tire pressure and g-forces.